Activists say Indonesian state weapons makers supplying Myanmar

 They allege in their complaint that Indonesian state arms manufacturer PT Pindad, state ship maker PT PAL and aerospace company PT Dirgantara Indonesia had supplied equipment to Myanmar via a Myanmar company called True North, which they said was owned by the son of a minister in the military government.

-PT Dirgantara Indonesia said it had never had a contract with Myanmar or related third party.
+PT Dirgantara Indonesia said it had never had a contract with Myanmar or a related third party.

-True North did not immediately respond to request for comment but an undated company profile seen by Reuters showed that it identified the three Indonesian arms manufacturers as "strategic partners".
+True North did not immediately respond to requests for comment but an undated company profile seen by Reuters showed that it identified the three Indonesian arms manufacturers as "strategic partners".

 The activists said Myanmar had bought various items from the companies, including pistols, assault rifles and combat vehicles.